Fred Neil: Legacy

 Neil gained public recognition in 1969, when Nilsson's recording of "Everybody's Talkin'" was featured in the film Midnight Cowboy; the song became a hit and won a Grammy Award.
+His song "Another Side to this Life" became a hit for The Animals and was also covered by Gram Parsons and Peter, Paul and Mary.

 He was one of the pioneers of the folk rock and singer-songwriter musical genres, his most prominent musical descendants being Tim Buckley, Stephen Stills, David Crosby and Joni Mitchell.
 In Neil's obituary in Rolling Stone, Anthony DeCurtis wrote, "So why is Neil a hero to David Crosby?
 Because back when Crosby was an aspiring folkie who just arrived in New York, Neil bothered to take an interest in him, just as he did for the young Bob Dylan, who backed Neil on harmonica at the Cafe Wha? in Greenwich Village.
 'He taught me that everything was music,' Crosby says."
 His most frequently cited disciples are Karen Dalton, Tim Hardin, Dino Valenti, Vince Martin, Peter Stampfel of the avant-folk ensemble the Holy Modal Rounders, John Sebastian, Gram Parsons, Jerry Jeff Walker, Barry McGuire, and Paul Kantner (Jefferson Airplane).
 Some of Neil's early compositions were recorded by Buddy Holly and Roy Orbison.
 He played guitar on the demo version of Bobby Darin's 1958 hit "Dream Lover", and was a demo singer on a late-1950s Elvis Presley movie soundtrack session.
 He recorded "One Heart," a song by Doc Pomus and Scott Turner (misidentified by Neil biographer Peter Lee Neff as "Steve").
 According to Turner, the song arrived in Los Angeles too late to be used in the film.

 In his memoir, Richie Havens recalls first seeing Neil in a duo with Martin at Cafe Wha?, and that "Tear Down the Walls" was the first protest song he had heard in Greenwich Village, "the first to point me in a clear direction".
 He also remembers Neil and Valenti's version of Ray Charles's "What'd I Say?"
 They would continue performing while making their way out the cafe's back door, then returning through the front, while keeping the song going.
 "I can still see and hear Neil and Valenti coming down that center aisle, raising the roof of the Wha?, 'tearing down the walls' that were keeping me from expressing what I needed to do."